The minimum you must know

 President of the Presidential Leadership Council

 The United States and China were both leading on peace for Yemen for several years prior to the events in Israel.
-Presidents Biden and Xi were and still are demonstrating extraordinary integrity by bringing together Iran (traditionally a security competitor of the United States) and Saudi Arabia (traditionally a security alliance for the United States) to make peace between them in neighboring Yemen.
+Iran (traditionally a security competitor of the United States) and Saudi Arabia (traditionally a security alliance for the United States) made peace between them in Yemen.
+Probably that improvement in relations can continue and benefit the area.

 Iran and Saudi Arabia are regional superpowers that were supporting opposing proxies in a civil conflict.
 But that past isn't becoming the future.
-They have been encouraged by Presidents Biden and Xi to achieve a potentially historic peace there.
-Hostilities have been dramatically reduced and poverty significantly eliminated.
+They were encouraged by the United States and China to achieve peace.
+Hostilities dramatically reduced and the international community started looking at ways to help the population economically.

 The populations of Iran and Saudi Arabia get along well.
 Tens of thousands of Saudi Arabians & Iranians pray peacefully together every year at the Hajj, a pilgrimage to Mecca in Saudi Arabia.
 So the governments are following the lead of their populations in being at peace with one another in Yemen and throughout the Persian Gulf and Middle East.